 Injuries, trades, coaching changes, and other factors can greatly affect futures odds.
 For example, the Golden State Warriors began the 2019-2020 season as one of the top five favorites to win the NBA Finals Championship.

 All-star guard Stephen Curry broke his hand in the second game of the season, however, and the injury kept him out of the lineup virtually the entire season.
-As a result, the Warriors posted the NBA’s worst record, and aren’t among the 22 teams returning to Orlando for the season restart.
+As a result, the Warriors posted the NBA’s worst record, ending a streak of five consecutive NBA Finals appearances.